In the 1970s, the African American Studies Committee broadened its membership and became a vehicle of change on the VCU campus.

-In 1972, the committee proposed and successfully instituted an Afro-American Studies Program at VCU.
-They designed this course of study to respond to the needs of both the lay and academic communities.
+In 1972, the committee proposed and successfully instituted an African American studies program at VCU.
+They designed the course of study to respond to the needs of both the lay and academic communities.

-The early scholars in African American Studies focused on understanding “the Black Experience” and defined that experience as “multidimensional” in scope and capable of “transforming communities as it is transformed.”
+The early scholars in African American studies focused on understanding the Black experience, and defined that experience as multidimensional in scope and capable of transforming communities as it is transformed.

 In this decade, the program invested heavily in the community.
 Faculty and administrators motivated VCU students to take part in shaping society.
-Some of the projects included helping the Southampton Correctional Farm to institute a Black Cultural Program, assisting the Virginia State Penitentiary in structuring a course in Black Studies, and providing bibliographies in Black Studies for the OIC Program.
-African American Studies members also assisted the Churchill Boys’ Club in its week-long program of Black Art and Culture.
+Some notable projects included helping the Southampton Correctional Farm to institute a Black cultural program, assisting the Virginia State Penitentiary in structuring a course in Black studies, and providing bibliographies in Black studies for OIC of America.
+African American studies members also assisted the Churchill Boys’ Club in its week-long program of Black art and culture.

-The initial minor in African American Studies was designed “to provide students with an interdisciplinary approach to the study of African and African American experiences in order to give them a command of substantive knowledge in various fields.”
+The initial minor in African American studies was designed to provide students with an interdisciplinary approach to the study of African and African American experiences in order to give them a command of substantive knowledge in various fields.
 Faculty successfully acquainted students with the contributions of people of African descent in a variety of areas.
 Students gained insight into the dynamics of racism and cultural forces operative in American society.

-Hedgepath introduced an opportunity for African American Studies students to visit the West Indies in 1978.
+Hedgepath introduced an opportunity for African American studies students to visit the West Indies in 1978.
 This not only broadened students’ academic outlook, it also increased the profile of the program internationally.
-Under Dr. Hedgepeth’s leadership, African American Studies courses included the following:
+Under Hedgepeth’s leadership, African American studies courses included the following:

 - Independent Study in African American Studies